 Freshman

 Camille Hall (Bowie, Md.) pushed her opponent to three sets at No. 2 singles, taking the second set before ultimately falling in a tightly contested match.
-Senior

-Selah Stibbins (Minneapolis, Minn.) and junior
+Selah Stibbins (Minneapolis) and junior

 With the loss, the Bison conclude their 2026 campaign 5-13 overall and 4-2 in conference.